habtor/habtor/README.md

-### Hi there 👋
+### Hi there 👋, I'm Saleh,
-I'm Saleh, a tech enthusiast passionate about technology and web development with a continuous drive to expand knowledge and acquire new skills and learn new technologies.
+A tech enthusiast passionate about technology and web development with a continuous drive to expand knowledge and acquire new skills and learn new technologies.
 <!--
 **habtor/habtor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.